 One of the largest North American agricultural enterprises was considering a new cloud-based Business Intelligence and Data Warehousing architecture.
 They were using a fragmented system based on Oracle database with reports using a mix of SQL Server Reporting Services (SSRS) and Excel dashboards.

 We came up with a solution that allowed them to consolidate all reports with Power BI dashboards.
-In addition, we prototyped as part the proof of concept migrated the original Oracle database to Azure SQL Data Warehouse.
+In addition, we prototyped as part the proof of concept migrated the original Oracle database to Azure Synapse Analytics.
 The end result is a proposal that will reduce their license costs and improve the performance of the newly created cloud database system.

 Check out our video below to see how we approached this proof of concept solution.